itsniteshh/100Days-of-coding-with-python/log.md

-### Day 4: July 6th, 2021
+### Day 5: July 7th, 2021

 **Today's Progress**
-* worked my way through 5.1 to 5.3 of crash course exercises.
+* Completed exercises from 5.3 to 5.9
-* The above exercises consists of conditionals and for loops
+*to be honest, I was stuck at 5.3 from yesterday

 **Thoughts**
 *